vesoft-inc/nebula-docs/docs-2.0/nebula-dashboard-ent/4.cluster-operator/cluster-information/job-management.md

 ## Prerequisites

-- NebulaGraph Enterprise Edition 3.4.0 and above supports job management.
+- The job management feature is only available in NebulaGraph Enterprise Edition 3.4.0 and above versions
 - NebulaGraph Community Edition 3.3.0 and above supports job management.

 ## Entry